 For answers to Frequently Asked Questions about delayed diagnosis of cancer in Pennsylvania, visit the Matzus Law LLC delayed diagnosis FAQ page.

-Not every delayed cancer diagnosis is the fault of a physician.
+It is important to remember that not every delayed cancer diagnosis is the fault of a physician.
 As individuals, everyone has a responsibility to go in for recommended evaluations and alert physicians if symptoms arise.
 Requesting that your physician checks out abnormal moles, run tests on abnormal symptoms, and look at any other suspicious evidence are ways you can prevent the likelihood of suffering from a delayed diagnosis.
 These professionals can only help if they know what is going on in your life and what symptoms or health changes you have experienced.

 Physicians, too, owe their patients a reasonable standard of care.
 If you present information or symptoms that could reasonably raise suspicion of cancer and your physician does not act on that information with the prescribed cancer screenings or tests, there may be an element of negligence by your physician.
 If, later on, you are diagnosed with cancer that would not have been as serious if your doctor had recognized it earlier, he or she is then guilty of medical malpractice.
 To be considered medical malpractice, a delayed diagnosis case needs to prove that:

 Unlike many other illnesses, cancer is often a time-sensitive disease.
 Failing to recognize and treat malignant masses early on can significantly impact a patient’s life.
 At Matzus Law LLC, we understand that delayed diagnosis and misdiagnosis of cancer cases are often complex, particularly when it comes to liability.
 We have the experience needed to investigate, analyze, and pursue legal action against doctors who fail their cancer patients.
 All of our cases are taken on a contingency basis, and we offer free consultations for those in the Pittsburgh area and throughout Pennsylvania.
-Let us put our cancer experience to work for you.
+Let us put our cancer malpractice experience to work for you.
 Reach out to our team today to learn more about delayed diagnosis and misdiagnosis of cancer claims.